 * English is not widely spoken here

 Google Translate is a necessity!
 I can type in what I want to say on my smart phone and it translates into Chinese characters for me to show.
-I can even activate the audio for them to hear.
+I can even activate the audio for them to hear. * Good Chinese food is hard to find

 All the guide books and websites boast the cuisine of Sichuan (Szechuan) province.
 I will make a separate post about Hot Pot, the local specialty.
 Also, Kung Pao chicken originated here.
 I am a hesitant eater in most foreign places, but the others agree that we haven't had good luck so far.
 We will keep trying because I'm sure it exists out there, but my Mom is still the best Chinese cook I know.